 In addition to normative drawings (plans, sections, elevations) and digital 3D models and renderings, various physical scale models may, at the instructor's discretion, be expected at specific stages.
-In addition to a developed design of the MIGH's facilities, its structural and environmental systems will have to be sufficiently articulated and adequately documented.
+In addition to a developed design of the project's spaces and areas, its structural and environmental systems will have to be sufficiently articulated and adequately documented.
 A selected segment of the building's envelope will be developed and modeled in greater detail.
 Landscape is an integrated component of the project.